gbif/ipt/IPT2ManualNotes.wiki.md

 3. sampling event data
 4. general metadata about data sources.

 An IPT instance as well as the data and metadata registered through the IPT are connected to the GBIF Registry, are indexed for consultation via the GBIF network and portal, and are made accessible for public use.
-More information about the GBIF IPT can be found at the [IPT website](http://www.gbif.org/ipt).
+More information about the GBIF IPT can be found at the [IPT website](https://www.gbif.org/ipt).

 Founded and funded by governments in 2001, The Global Biodiversity Information Facility (GBIF) is the world's largest multi-lateral initiative for enabling free access to biodiversity data via the
 Internet.
-[GBIF's diverse Participants](http://www.gbif.org/participation/participant-list) include primarily countries and international organisations.
+[GBIF's diverse Participants](https://www.gbif.org/participation/participant-list) include primarily countries and international organisations.
 GBIF also has formal partnerships with relevant international treaty bodies.
 GBIF's mission is to promote and enable free and open access to biodiversity data worldwide via the Internet to underpin science, conservation and sustainable development.
-More information about GBIF can be found at http://www.gbif.org/.
+More information about GBIF can be found at https://www.gbif.org/.

 Several factors have provided motivation for GBIF to lead the development of the IPT:
-  * limitations of previous publishing tools (DiGIR, TAPIR, BioCASE) to easily publish and transfer large datasets;
+  * limitations of previous publishing tools (DiGIR, TAPIR, BioCASe) to easily publish and transfer large datasets;
   * the need to reduce the load on both the publisher's server, and GBIF's server during indexing.
-The reason being that indexing from DiGIR, TAPIR, or BioCASE caused heavy loads due to repeated HTTP request-response interactions.
+The reason being that indexing from DiGIR, TAPIR, or BioCASe caused heavy loads due to repeated HTTP request-response interactions.
   * the need to speed up the process of indexing biodiversity occurrence datasets;
   * the need to offer additional benefits and services to the data publishers to encourage data publication;
   * the lack of appropriate tools to publish certain types of biodiversity data, such as names checklists and data set metadata.